NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture_cb.md

 Specifically, CAP consists of five subroutines that provide tools to perform the following functions:

-1. `MarsPull.py`    Accessing MGCM output
+1. `MarsPull.py`    Access MGCM output
-2. `MarsFiles.py`   Reducing the files
+2. `MarsFiles.py`   Reduce the files
-3. `MarsVars.py`    Performing variable operations
+3. `MarsVars.py`    Perform variable operations
-4. `MarsInterp.py`  Interpolating the vertical grid
+4. `MarsInterp.py`  Interpolate the vertical grid
-5. `MarsPlot.py`    Visualizing the MGCM output
+5. `MarsPlot.py`    Visualize the MGCM output

 These routines and their commonly-used functions are illustrated in the cheat sheet below, which you should feel free to reference even after the tutorial:

 ![Figure 3.
 Quick Guide to Using CAP](./tutorial_images/Cheat_Sheet.png)

-CAP is designed to be modular.
+CAP is designed to be used modularly.
 A user could use CAP exclusively to post-process and then plot MGCM output, but the tools in CAP can also be employed individually.
 Thus, users are free to selectively integrate CAP into their own analysis routine to the extent they see fit.

 ***

 # The Five Components of CAP